SannySideUp/Sustainable-development/README.md

 This project supports **automatically generated HTML documentation** based on the Python docstrings and module structure.
 The documentation is created using **Sphinx**, a popular documentation generator for Python projects.

+## 🧑‍💻 Development Notes

+The AI (DiceDifficulty) uses probabilistic dice lists (e.g., [3,4,5,6]) to bias results based on difficulty.

+Each mode simulates smarter risk-taking by reducing the chances of rolling 1.

+The main Game class uses DiceDifficulty.roll(mode) to decide AI moves.

+Tests mock dice behavior to ensure deterministic and full coverage.

 ### 🧠 Generating Documentation

 You can regenerate the documentation at any time by running: